peterstangl/json-schemas/README.md

 ### `observable_central` (optional, *type: object*)

 An object representing the central values of the polynomial coefficients for the expanded observables, $\vec{o}_m$.
 Each key must be a monomial key as defined above.
-The values must be a list of $M$ numbers whose order matches `metadata.observable_names`.
+The values must be an array of $M$ numbers whose order matches `metadata.observable_names`.

 Example: